Honda Jazz Review & Prices

 When you’re using the bench to carry people, you’ll see there’s lots of head and legroom, while you won’t be fighting for foot room much, as the flat floor means you can spread out and under the front seats.

-Sitting three adults across the back will be a bit of a squeeze, but the cushioning on the seats does mean you can take them in relative comfort.
+Sitting three adults across the back is a bit of a squeeze, but the cushioning on the seats does mean you can take them in relative comfort.
 For fitting child seats, you have two ISOFIX mounting points on the outer seats, with the large door openings allowing you to slot them in place easily.

 Boot space